Every link on our website is also listed on this page for easy reference. Additional links are provided for those who want even more information.

 Your county extension agent has a wealth of knowledge to share about gardening and the environment.
 You can find your county extension office using the interactive map at NPIC.

 Once your milkweed plants are mature, and monarchs visit your garden, you may begin to find eggs and caterpillars.
-Raising a few monarchs in captivity is a fun and exciting activity and your youth will enjoy being a part of it.
+Rearing a few monarchs in captivity is a fun educational activity and your youth will enjoy being a part of it.
 Follow the link below to MonarchWatch for instructions.
+If you decide you would like to rear monarchs it is important that you rear them responsibly to prevent spreading disease.
+Please see the additional resource listing cautions from the Monarch Joint Venture.

 Cautions from Monarch Joint Venture

-If you decide you would like to raise monarchs, it is important that you raise them responsibly.
+If you decide you would like to rear monarchs in captivity, it is important that you rear them responsibly.
 See the link below to the Monarch Joint Venture cautions for rearing monarchs in captivity.

 Saving Our Most-Loved Butterfly